 2) Secondary (reactive) thrombocytosis may be caused by surgery, solid tumors, iron deficiency anemia, hemolytic anemia, chronic inflammatory or infectious diseases, acute blood loss, or splenectomy.
 It is usually asymptomatic, causes no bleeding or thrombosis, and resolves after successful treatment of the underlying condition.

-3. Qualitative disorders of platelet function cause prolonged bleeding times and impaired platelet aggregation as assessed using aggregometry in patients with normal or slightly decreased platelet counts:
+3. Qualitative disorders of platelet function cause impaired platelet aggregation assessed by platelet aggregometry.
+Patients may have normal or slightly reduced platelet counts:

 1) Inherited: Rare abnormalities of platelet surface receptors (eg, Bernard-Soulier syndrome, Glanzmann thrombasthenia), membrane, cytoskeleton, or degranulation.